Black Friday is back but it's not what it used to be

 At the Fashion Centre mall in the northern Virginia suburbs, window signs advertised 50% off boots at Aldo, 40% off full price items at J.Crew, and 30% off at Forever 21.
 At the Capital Mall in Olympia, Washington, stores advertised sales of 35% to 50% off.

-Big retailers like Walmart aren’t blasting “doorbuster” deals in their ads, said DealNews.com analyst Julie Ramhold.
-Meanwhile, smaller chains like Victoria’s Secret and Gap are having harder time managing supply issues.
+Big box retailers like Walmart, however, aren’t blasting “doorbuster” deals in their ads, said DealNews.com analyst Julie Ramhold.
+And clothing chains like Victoria’s Secret and Gap are having harder time managing supply issues.
 Victoria’s Secret said recently that 45% of its holiday merchandise is still stuck in transit.

 Supply chain hold-ups are a major concern this year, and both stores and shoppers are trying to find workarounds.
 Some of the biggest U.S. retailers are rerouting goods to less congested ports, even chartering their own vessels.